Granada campaign (1125–1126): September 1125-January 1126. Departure of the expedition and arrival in Granada

 The Battler decided, after this background, to undertake the campaign with an army made up of about four or five thousand knights and a number of around fifteen thousand infantry, although the sources always give exaggerated figures and perhaps they should be reduced to one thousand or one thousand five hundred knights and an indeterminate number of others.
-Accompanied by Gaston of Béarn, Rotrou of Perche, the bishop Esteban of Huesca, the bishop Raymond of Barbastro and the prelate of Zaragoza, Pedro de Librana.
+In the campaign, Alfonso was accompanied by Gaston of Béarn, Rotrou of Perche, the bishop Esteban of Huesca, the bishop Raymond of Barbastro and the prelate of Zaragoza, Pedro de Librana.
 Also part of the expedition were Fortún Sánchez as ensign, Judge Pedro Jiménez, and Mr. Ramón Arnaldo from Santa Cruz de Tudela.
 He left Zaragoza at the beginning of September 1125.

 By October 10, the Aragonese army had reached Valencia, where they engaged the Almoravid garrison.
 During his march, many of the Mozarabics joined the Aragonese.
 By the end of October, they arrived at Dénia, and another engagement happened where they failed to capture it, a similar result for Baza.
 They left for Guadix and reached there on November 11th, when Alfonso fought with the Moors for one month to capture it but failed.

 It was hard for the Almoravids to combine their forces against Alfonso's march, as he made sure to hide his true destination.
 The Almoravid governor of Granada, Abu Tahir Tamim, prepared his forces to face the Aragonese raid.
 He received support from his brother, Ali ibn Yusuf, with enough men.